salfahad/TestGi/Projects/EC2AutoScaling.md

 ## Finished

 Congratulations on completing the lab…or at least giving it a good go!
 This is the lab’s permanent home, so feel free to revisit as often as you’d like.
-In typical Amazon fashion, we’ll be listening to your feedback and iterating to make it better.
+In typical Izaan School fashion, we’ll be listening to your feedback and iterating to make it better.
 If you have feedback, we’re all ears!

 This is what you have accomplished in this lab: